 - Infections such as Tuberculosis and Endocarditis

-These health conditions are indeed not the only contributing night sweats and difficulty getting restful sleep.
+These health conditions are indeed not the only contributing factors to night sweats and difficulty in getting restful sleep.
 But, the best cooling pillow may be of some service, fostering a more comfortable and welcoming sleep environment, and aide with regulating body temperature.

 Benefits of Using A Cooling Pillow For More Restful Sleep

 Generally, they will wick away moisture, or conform to the body’s curves, so you enjoy a better night’s rest every time.
-Some cooling pillows are better for side-sleepers, back sleepers, or those of you who like sleeping on their stomach.
+Some cooling pillows are better for side-sleepers, back sleepers, or for those who like sleeping on their stomach.

-- Insomnia may taper off, as a cooler pillow may promote an ability to fall asleep faster.
+- Insomnia may taper off, as a cool pillow may promote an ability to fall asleep faster.

-- A cool pillow may alleviate sleeping disturbances caused by metabolic disorders.
+- A cool pillow will also alleviate sleeping disturbances caused by metabolic disorders.

 - Feeling more relaxed before going to bed, may result from sleeping on a cooling pillow.

 What To Look For In The Best Cooling Pillow